 Now online-only, the Shag Shop is a McGill campus safer sex & health boutique and resource for sexual health information.
 Here you can find a variety of condoms, lubes, sex toys, and many other goodies for low-cost prices and delivery.

-PleasureAble: Sex Device Manual For Persons With Disabilities
+PleasureAble: Sex Device Manual For Persons With Disabilities [PDF]

 A guide to sex toys and other assistive devices for people with physical disabilities.